 Bibliography Scanning: When you find an article you like, look at the bibliography.
 There is a good chance that you'll find other articles that would be helpful to your research.

-Find Alternate Keywords: Often databases will list the keywords that are associated with the article you find.
+Find Alternate Keywords: Often databases will list the keywords or subjects that are associated with the article you find.
 You can sometimes find this information in the abstract of the article as well.

 Truncation and Wildcards: Root words can have multiple endings Example: sun = suns, sunshine, sunny, sunlight.
 Likewise there are some words that are spelled differently, but mean the same thing.
 Example: color, colour